History of Bill Pulte in Timeline

 May 28, 1988: William John Pulte Born

 On May 28, 1988, William John Pulte was born.
-He is an American businessman and philanthropist.
+He later became a businessman and served as director of the Federal Housing Finance Agency (FHFA).

 2010: Graduated from Northwestern University

-In 2010, William John Pulte graduated from Northwestern University with a bachelor's degree in broadcast journalism, where he was the president of his university's chapter of Pi Kappa Alpha.
+In 2010, William John Pulte graduated from Northwestern University with a bachelor's degree in broadcast journalism.
+He was also the president of his university's chapter of Pi Kappa Alpha.

 2011: Founded Pulte Capital

-In 2011, Pulte founded his own investment firm, Pulte Capital.
+In 2011, William Pulte founded Pulte Capital, an investment firm.

 2013: Founded Detroit Blight Authority

-By 2013, Pulte had founded the Detroit Blight Authority, a nonprofit that clears empty homes and cleans up trash.
+By 2013, William Pulte had founded the Detroit Blight Authority, a nonprofit dedicated to clearing empty homes and cleaning up trash.

-In January 2014, after Mike Duggan was inaugurated mayor of Detroit, he requested that Pulte halt his efforts with the Detroit Blight Authority.
+In January 2014, after Mike Duggan became the mayor of Detroit, he requested that William Pulte halt his blight removal efforts with the Detroit Blight Authority.

 2014: Named to Forbes 30 Under 30 List